truenas/documentation/content/TrueCommand/API/users/get_data.md

 * Required:
    * none ({})
 * Optional:
-   * "key_path" : [Depricated in v2.0] "/"-delimited JSON object path (Example: "my/settings/variable")
+   * "key_path" : [Depricated in v2.0] "/"-delimited JSON object path (Example: "my/settings/variable").
-   * "key_default_value" : [Depricated in v2.0] Value returned if the key path does not exist in the JSON data (empty string by default)
+   * "key_default_value" : [Depricated in v2.0] Value returned if the key path does not exist in the JSON data (empty string by default).

 ### Examples
-* Example data stored on the server
+* Example data stored on the server:

 ```
 {